Phone-GWP-group

 Minimising your transit costs can be achieved simply by using custom sized packaging

-And this is before considering the environmental impact, both of the additional material used in your packaging, but the extra journeys your couriers or freight provider will need to make as well.
+This is before considering the environmental impact of the additional material used in your packaging, as well as the extra journeys your couriers or freight provider will need to make.

-Working alongside a packaging designer focusing on producing a cost-effective, size optimised carton will indirectly be helping you reduce your transit costs too.
+Working alongside a packaging designer to produce a cost-effective, size-optimised carton will indirectly help you reduce your transit costs too.

-If you are using stock boxes which are slightly too large, then it is quite likely that you will be using void fill to prevent your items moving about in transit.
+If you are using stock boxes that are slightly too big, it is likely you will use void fill to prevent your items from shifting in transit.

-Void fill is another cost you have bear.
-It is another process for your team of packers (reducing their productivity).
-You have to pay to ship the additional weight of it.
-The end customer / user has to dispose of it (at best this is just annoying – at worst difficult).
+Void fill is another cost you have to bear; it is another process for your team of packers (reducing their productivity).
+You have to pay to ship the additional weight.
+The end user has to dispose of it (at best, it is just annoying; at worst, it’s difficult).

 Minimise packing times